Jonathan Mingo

-Jonathan Ondreal Mingo (born April 20, 2001) is an American football wide receiver for the Ole Miss Rebels.
+Jonathan Ondreal Mingo (born April 20, 2001) is an American professional football wide receiver for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Ole Miss Rebels and was drafted by the Carolina Panthers in the second round of the 2023 NFL draft.

-Early life and high school
+Early life

-Mingo grew up in Brandon, Mississippi and attended Brandon High School.
+Mingo grew up in Brandon, Mississippi, and attended Brandon High School.
 Mingo was rated a four-star recruit and committed to play college football at Ole Miss over offers from Georgia, Auburn, and Mississippi State.

 College career

 Mingo started all 12 of Ole Miss's games as a freshman and finished the season with 12 receptions for 172 yards and one touchdown.
 He caught 27 passes for 379 yards and three touchdowns during his sophomore season.
 Mingo missed seven games due to a foot injury in his junior season and finished the year with 22 receptions for 346 yards with three touchdowns.
-He set a new school record for receiving yards in a game with 247 on nine receptions and scored two touchdowns on October 8, 2022, in a 52–28 win over Vanderbilt.
+In 2022, Mingo started all 13 games, tying for the team lead with five receiving touchdowns (51-861-16.9).
+He set a Ole Miss record for most receiving yards in a game with 247 against Vanderbilt.